tomcatmwi/deep-nested-values/README.md

 # deep-nested-values #
-A simple extension to the `Object` class to help find deeply nested values in JSON data structures.
+A simple tool to find deeply nested values in JSON data structures.

 ## Installation ##